Rasukarusan/react-search-author/README.md

 - Using Google Books API.
 - This site building from react.
 - The purpose is that paste to google spreadsheet.
-So the result is`title \t author \t category`.
+So the format of result is`title \t author \t category`.

 ## Demo